 Some vegan cheesecake recipes rely on tofu and others on a dairy-free cream cheese substitute.
 This easy and homemade pumpkin cheesecake recipe uses a bit of both, along with canned pumpkin, sugar, and plenty of aromatic and savory fall spices, including ginger, nutmeg and cinnamon.
 For the crust, you can use a homemade vegan graham cracker crust, or for something a little different and extra crunchy, try this easy vegan granola pie crust recipe.

 - 1 (8-ounce) container Tofutti vegan cream cheese

 - 1 cup sugar

 - 1 teaspoon cinnamon

 - Dash salt

-- Pour the cheesecake batter into a prepared vegan pie crust and bake in the pre-heated oven for 45 to 50 minutes.
+Pour the cheesecake batter into the prepared vegan pie crust and bake for 45 to 50 minutes.

-Recipe tip: If your cheesecake seems a bit soft and you are worried about slicing into it, you can stick it in the freezer for about ten to twenty minutes before serving, just to make slicing a little easier.
+- If your cheesecake seems a bit soft and you are worried about slicing into it, you can stick it in the freezer for about 10 to 20 minutes before serving, just to make slicing a little easier.